scidsg/hushline-docs/src/usage/info.md

 ## Share it!

-This is a great page to print out and place where it's easily discoverable.
-If you're using Hush Line for a school or workplace, you can print it, place it in common areas, copy the info, and email it broadly.
-If you're a journalist, this can be the page you share publicly so people using your Hush Line have more context before sending a message.
+The information on this page can be shared and the link to the page itself should be posted in multiple locations to make it easy to verify.
+You can:

+- print the page and place it in common areas,
+- copy the info and email it broadly,
+- add the info link on your website and social channels, and
+- add the link in your email signature.

 ## Verify your address!

 Before you trust any link, whether an onion domain or a public website, you should verify its address.
-We encourage Hush Line operators to post their address in at least three different locations - social media, website, and email signature, for example - so individuals sending a message can verify they have the correct address before visiting and sharing potentially sensitive information.
+We encourage Hush Line operators to post their address in _at least three different locations_ - social media, website, and email signature, for example - so individuals sending a message can verify they have the correct address before visiting and sharing potentially sensitive information.